 2. Piopolis

 The unbelievably sweet village of Piopolis is a photographer’s dream.
-Exactly 348 people call Piopolis their home, but there’s as much to see and explore here as in any of the Eastern Townships destinations.
+Exactly 348 people call Piopolis their home, but there’s as much to see and explore here as in any of the villages and towns near Montreal.
 The views of the lake and the distant mountains are just incredible.
 You can take it all in by the marina, where there’s a picnic spot featuring a miniature lighthouse, a pergola with a sail-shaped roof, and benches modeled after the design of a boat hull.
 In autumn, when the seasonal colors are at their best, it’s hard to imagine a prettier place.

 3. Frelighsburg

 The tiny community of Frelighsburg, just an hour or so from Montreal (and a 2.5-mile hike from the border) is home to about 1,000 people.
-Beloved as one of the most beautiful villages in the province, the community is filled with old buildings (including the old grammar school, which dates to 1856) and surrounded by apple orchards.
+Beloved as one of the most beautiful villages in the province, the community is filled with old buildings (including the old grammar school, which dates to 1856) and surrounded by apple orchards and stunning natural beauty.

-Frelighsburg is famous for cider and all things apples.
+This friendly small town in Canada is famous for cider and all things apples.
 You can get alcoholic and non-alcoholic cider, sparkling or still, and ice cider in the area.
-At Clos Saragnat orchard, where ice cider was first created in 1989, operations have evolved to create organic products.
-Both there and at the nearby Domaine Pinnacle orchard, you can buy ice cider at the tasting rooms.
-And at the riverside property of Au Coeur De La Pomme, you can buy apple jellies, sauces, preserves, and apple cider vinegar.
+At Clos Saragnat Orchard, where ice cider was first created in 1989, operations have evolved to create organic products.
+Both there and at the nearby Domaine Pinnacle Orchard, you can buy this popular cider at the tasting rooms.
+At the riverside property of Au Coeur De La Pomme, you can buy apple jellies, sauces, preserves, and apple cider vinegar.

 4. Danville

-Danville is less than 2 hours away from Montreal, but the food scene in this small town is so good, you’d be mistaken for thinking you’re in the heart of the big city with all its culinary offerings.
+Danville is less than 2 hours away from Montreal but the food scene in this small town is so good, that you’d be mistaken for thinking you’re in the heart of the big city with all its culinary offerings.
 At the top of your travel list is Le Temps des Cerises, Danville’s star restaurant.
 This intimate eaterie was a local pioneer of farm-to-table dining.
-Fiddlehead pannacotta, guinea fowl, beef from nearby community farms, European style venison, and halibut with eggplant, radish, and maple have all appeared on the menu.
+Fiddlehead pannacotta, guinea fowl, beef from nearby community farms, European-style venison, and halibut with eggplant, radish, and maple have all appeared on the menu.

 5. Eastman

 Visitors can also use Eastman as the launch point of a canoe or kayak trip, moving south along the North Missisquoi River to the border town of Highland.
 The 28-mile trip isn’t without its challenges, and the obstacles like dams make portaging essential in some spots.
-Still, if you’re up for it, you’ll find it’s one of the least used rivers in the area, and you’ll have an unspoiled nature experience.
+Still, if you’re up for it, you’ll find it’s one of the least-used rivers in the area, and you’ll find unspoiled natural beauty there.

 6. Ayer’s Cliff